JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 Static utility classes and singletons are inappropriate for classes whose behavior depends on state.
 The Library has mutable state (catalog, members) — so it should not be a singleton.
 DI gives us testability, reusability, and configurability.

+6. library-core/src/test/java/com/library/util/ValidationUtilTest.java

+java.util.regex.Pattern is immutable and thread-safe — perfect candidate for reuse (Item 6).
+Compiling a regex is expensive; matching is cheap.